AlibabaCloudDocs/gpdb/intl.en-US/FAQ/How to select an instance type?.md

 # How to select an instance type? {#concept_unc_jhg_v2b .concept}

-When creating or upgrading an instance in HybridDB for PostgreSQL, you must specify the [group type and number of groups](../../../../../reseller.en-US/Product Introduction/Concepts.md#).
+When creating or upgrading an instance in AnalyticDB for PostgreSQL, you must specify the [group type and number of groups](../../../../intl.en-US/Product Introduction/Concepts.md#).

-HybridDB for PostgreSQL supports multiple group types.
-For more information, see [Instance types](../../../../../reseller.en-US/Product Introduction/Instance types.md#).
+AnalyticDB for PostgreSQL supports multiple group types.
+For more information, see [Instance types](../../../../intl.en-US/Product Introduction/Instance types.md#).
 You can also specify multiple groups with the same type.
 We recommend that you consider the following factors when selecting your group type and quantity:

 -   The storage space required
 -   The computing capability required